About Us

 EXPERIENCE THE CONNECTION

-We are surrounded by the most epic recreational space in Idaho.
-From side by sides to snowmobiles, fly fishing to epic hunting, motorbikes to pedal bikes, hiking to cross country skiing, hiking to grounding – there is literally something for every outdoor enthusiast.
+We are surrounded by some of the most epic recreational space in Idaho.
+From side‑by‑sides to snowmobiles, fly fishing to hunting, motorbikes to pedal bikes, hiking to cross‑country skiing — there is something here for every outdoor enthusiast.

-This is your invitation to take a step back in time, unplug from the noise, and connect to what matters most – Accepting what was, living what is, and being curious about what is to become is freedom for the soul.
-Come experience the healing energy of Bone where we are living the moments that make life worthwhile.
+This is your invitation to take a step back in time, unplug from the noise and connect to what matters most – YOU.

 About the Owners